-I have only been involved in partwork kit builds for a few months and knew that this 1:2 scale Star Wars R2-D2 was out there.
+I have only been involved in partwork kit builds for a few months and knew that this DeAgostini 1:2 scale Star Wars R2-D2 model was out there.
 However, I was skeptical of DeAgostini as they were new to me.
-Well, after 20 issues of building their X-Wing Build, and some time online researching this R2-D2 and its construction, robotics, electronics, and features, I bit the bullet and ordered the full kit.
+Well, after some time online researching this R2-D2 and its construction, robotics, electronics, and features, I bit the bullet and ordered the full kit.

 This is my seventh partworks build and I hope you enjoy the journey with me.

 The 1:2 scale Star Wars R2-D2 by DeAgostini has the following features:

 - 18.9″ (48cm) Tall

 - Two powerful wheel motors

 - Dual Mode – manual or automatic ‘patrol’ mode

 - Microphone and speaker on-board